JDavidCaballero/jobSearchHelper/README.md

 # Job Search Assistant

 This project is a **web application** built with **React** and **Vite**, designed to provide tools that facilitate job searching and enhance the presentation of your professional profile.
-The application includes a list of **popular job platforms** and a section with **practical tips for improving your resume**, along with the ability to download resume templates in various styles.
+The application includes a list of **popular job platforms** and a section with **practical tips for improving your resume**, along with the ability to download resume templates in various styles, this web app is oriented for colombian users.

 ## Features